iSEE-Laboratory/LLMDet/README.md

 🎉🎉🎉 Our paper is accepted by CVPR 2025, congratulations and many thanks to the co-authors!

+If you find our work helpful, please kindly give us a star🌟

 ### 1 Introduction

 <img src="./images/compare_result.png" style="zoom:30%;" />